Age and Dementia Friendly Best Practices

 Best Practice: Explore Centralized Human Resources/Personnel Operations to improve service delivery and build efficiencies.

 Information Technology Best Practices

-Best Practice: Perform a general IT assessment that results in a written evaluation and best practice recommendations.
+Best Practice: IT Assessment - Perform a general IT assessment that results in a written evaluation and best practice recommendations.
 At a minimum, the assessment should include a review of hardware infrastructure, networking, backup, email and user account management.

-Best Practice: Review technology organizational structure, spending and business goals across the community and develop a strategy to prioritize technology investments.
+Best Practice: Strategic Planning - Review technology organizational structure, spending and business goals across the community and develop a strategy to prioritize technology investments.

-Best Practice: Design a regional shared IT services program to maximize technology resources across communities and/or school districts.
+Best Practice: Regional/Shared Services - Design a regional shared IT services program to maximize technology resources across communities and/or school districts.

-Best Practice: Develop IT resiliency, recovery and contingency plans that are aligned with community realities and position the community to effectively manage unforeseen events.
+Best Practice: Business Continuity - Develop IT resiliency, recovery and contingency plans that are aligned with community realities and position the community to effectively manage unforeseen events.

-Best Practice: Develop a plan to improve digitial communications with the public, including content structure on the website, practices around content creation and ownership and social media.
+Best Practice: Citizen Engagement - Develop a plan to improve digital communications with the public, including content structure on the website, practices around content creation and ownership and social media.

-Best Practice: Develop a document and/or records management strategy that results in operational efficiencies and improved responsiveness to the public.
+Best Practice: Transparency - Develop a document and/or records management strategy that results in operational efficiencies and improved responsiveness to the public.